madprops/airc/README.md

 If `allow_rules` is set to `all`, any user in the room can change the bot's rules with `!ur`.

-If they're set to `admins`, that functionality is reserved to the bot's admins.
+If they're set to `admins` only admins can use the bot at all.

 You can edit these through the bot: `mybot, !allow_ask all`.